davidjguru/davidjguru.github.io/_posts/2020-08-31-Drupal-&-DevOps-Provisioning-with-Terraform.md

       data.digitalocean_ssh_key.davidjguru.id
     ]
 ```
-You can see the most common slugs for definition of size in resources in this zone of the Digital Ocean API documentation, here: [developers.digitalocean.com/new-size-slugs-for-droplet-plan-changes](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/).
+You can see the most common slugs for definitions of size in resources in this zone of the Digital Ocean API documentation, here: [developers.digitalocean.com/new-size-slugs-for-droplet-plan-changes](https://developers.digitalocean.com/documentation/changelog/api-v2/new-size-slugs-for-droplet-plan-changes/).

 The next step inside the resource definition (the former block wasn't closed) is to define the connection to the new droplet: